-Sand bags are required to weight down the stencil for spray painting.
+Sand bags are required to weigh down the stencil for spray painting.

-The De Walt paint sprayer is really effective at appying the water based paint to the #it'sawonderfulline stencil.
+The De Walt paint sprayer was really effective at appying the water based paint to the #it'sawonderfulline stencil.
 Yellow was chosen to match the safety line on all patforms.

 This shot shows the finished platform at London Euston, winding way into the distance, with all the paragraphs applied.

 Or check out these links